 In 2007 Melissa Sumner received a full assistantship and stipend to complete a Doctor of Musical Arts Degree at James Madison University.
 While a doctoral student, she performed the role of Hannah Lehar's The Merry Widow, and gave recitals, and master classes at Emory and Henry College, Radford University, Tusculum College, Mary Baldwin College, Bluefield Episcopal Church Recital Series, and James Madison University.
-In 2006 she appeared with orchestra in Schola Cantorum's performance of Mozart's Requiem, and returned to Ash Lawn Opera Festival as an Artist in residence, after being a Young Artist there in 2005.
+In 2006 she appeared with orchestra in Schola Cantorum's performance of Mozart's Requiem, and returned to Ash Lawn Opera Festival as an Artist in Residence, after being a Young Artist there in 2005.
 That same year, she she performed Suor Angelica in Puccini's Suor Angelica, a role she also performed in Rome, Italy,as a Guest Artist at the University of Virginia.
 Ms. Sumner also made her first appearance at the Eureka Theater in San Francisco under the baton of Matthias Kuntzsch, singing Ilia in Mozart's Idomeneo and La Speranza in Monteverdi's L'Orfeo.
 She then returned to Virginia to sing Respighi's Laud to the Nativity as a soprano soloist with the Williamsburg Choral Guild, and gave a guest performance at Longwood University.
-She made her first appearance with Schola Cantorum as a soprano soloist with orchestra in Haydn's Mass in Time of War.
+Ms. Sumner made her first appearance with Schola Cantorum as a soprano soloist with orchestra in Haydn's Mass in Time of War.